bridgetownrb/lifeform/README.md

 Nested names based on models (aka `profile[name]`) and inferred action paths are supported as well.

-Multiple component libraries and input types—and easy customizability via [Phlex](https://github.com/joeldrapper/phlex) templates—are a fundamental aspect of the architecture of Lifeform.
+Multiple component libraries and input types—and easy customizability using string interpolation templates and helpers—are a fundamental aspect of the architecture of Lifeform.
+Until further docs have been written, you can look in `lib/lifeform/libraries` to see how some initial field types were constructed.

 ### Automatic Field Rendering